pajjaecat/ORI-SRD/docs/howToUse.rst

 ^^^^^^^^^^^^^^^^
 The simulations can be run for different models of the prediction block **PRED**.
 This section covers three of them, namely

- 1-Future Known
+#.
+Future Known
- 2 - Persistence
+#.
+Persistence
- 3 - Recurrent Neural Network
+#.
+Recurrent Neural Network